 The Vertically Integrated Projects (VIP) Program is a transformative approach to enhancing higher education by engaging undergraduate and graduate students in long-term, large-scale, multidisciplinary project teams that are led by faculty.
 Students earn academic credits, while faculty and graduate students benefit from the design/discovery efforts of their teams.
-The VIP Consortium has identified seven standards for the VIP model.
+The VIP Consortium has identified the following essential elements of the VIP model.

 1. Projects are based on faculty mentor’s scholarship and exploration.

 Full faculty engagement underlies the success of VIP.
 To sustain full engagement over many years, projects must be homed in the faculty mentor's area of interest.

 2. Projects are long-term and large-scale, continuing for many years, even decades.

 The VIP team model allows for larger-scale and longer-term projects than a single semester or year would permit.
-This allows faculty to take on more abitious projects; it gives new students experience in getting up to speed on an existing project (as they'll likely do in the workplace); and it gives returning students leadership experience, as they help on-board new members.
+This allows faculty to take on more ambitious projects; it gives new students experience in getting up to speed on an existing project (as they'll likely do in the workplace); and it gives returning students leadership experience, as they help on-board new members.

 3. Program is curricular and all participating students are graded (A-F; not P/F or S/U).

 VIP is not a club, but a credit-bearing course that counts toward students' degree requirements.
 Letter grading holds students accountable for their work.
 In many ways, feedback and grading in VIP is like an evaluation in the workplace.
 Work is evaluated, guidance is given, and students have the opportunity to improve.

 4. Students can participate and earn credits toward their degrees for at least two years.